78 Dogs Get Upset Tummies Too!

 What happened to the chocolate Dracula ate?

 Chocolate has some ingredients that dog’s shouldn’t be eating, but their body will still absorb it.
-Specifically in chocolate, there are compounds called theobromine and caffeine, and as the stomach digests the chocolate, they get widely distributed throughout the body starting at the stomach.
-These molecules get moved to other parts of the body and stop certain actions from happening, making them toxic to Dracula.
+Chocolate has compounds called theobromine and caffeine, and as the stomach digests the chocolate, these compounds get widely distributed throughout the body starting at the stomach.
+They get moved to other parts of the body and make Dracula very sick.

 What happens when your dog vomits?